Next Steps Spring

 E-transcripts must be submitted by your school.
 Transcripts uploaded or sent by students are not considered official.

-First-year students: Have your school send the Office of Admission a final, official transcript showing the date of high school graduation.
+Have your school send the Office of Admission a final, official transcript showing the date of your high school graduation.
 A photocopy of your high school diploma is not sufficient.
 The deadline is July 1.
-We understand that some students attending schools outside the U.S. may have difficulty meeting this deadline, so USC extends a grace period for the submission of final transcripts.
-However, students will not be permitted to continue their USC enrollment beyond the first semester if this requirement is not met.

-Transfer students: Have your college or university send an official transcript showing final grades as soon as your current term has finished and grades are available.
+Request that all the colleges and universities you have attended send official transcripts showing final grades as soon as your current term is complete and grades are available.

 Transfer Credit Earned Prior to High School Graduation

-Undergraduate students may receive a combined maximum of 32 elective units for AP, IB, and/or A-Level examinations, as well as select college courses taken before high school graduation.
-Standardized exam results should be submitted electronically to USC.
-College transcripts must be official.
+Undergraduate students may receive a combined maximum of 32 elective units for AP, IB and/or A-level examinations, as well as select college courses taken before high school graduation.

 Restrictions apply, and not all courses will meet our criteria for credit.